1. Where is your school?

 The assessment of the curriculum culminates in externally set and marked examinations IGCSEs, the grades achieved through which give pupils credibility in all education systems around the world.

-Pupils from 16 to 18 years study the International Baccalaureate (IB) Diploma programme.
+Pupils from 16 to 18 years will study the International Baccalaureate (IB) Diploma programme.

 5. What is the application procedure?

 Most parents like to make a visit to two or three schools in the city to gather all the information before making a decision to apply, you can do that with or without your children, the choice is yours.
-Once you are ready to apply to The Latham School, please stipulate to which site - Bahari or Masaki you are applying, complete the application form with details for each child, which can be done online or on a paper copy of the application form obtainable from the School Administrator then forward it to the school Admissions Office with the bank pay-in slip for the application fee.
+Once you are ready to apply to The Latham School, please complete the application form with details for each child, which can be done online or on a paper copy of the application form obtainable from the School Administrator then forward it to the school Admissions Office with the bank pay-in slip for the application fee.
 Previous school reports and medical and passport documentation will also be requested.
 We then ask for a pupil reference request from your child’s current school, and, for those entering Year 3 upwards, a placement assessment is required.
 Upon satisfactory receipt and review of all documentation and necessary payments, we would confirm the offer of a place.

 7. What additional activities are available?

 Extra-curricular, After School or Co-curricular Activities are now such an important part of choosing the right school.
-We are unique in Tanzania in offering a programme of Extension/Enrichment Activities, which are integrated into the school day for pupils in the international section.
+We are unique in Tanzania in offering a programme of Extension/Enrichment Activities, which are integrated into the school day.
 We believe that all children should have the opportunity to take part in these activities.
 There are never any worries for parents about remembering which days of the week their child is staying late for an activity or that their child is missing out because they have to catch the school bus at the end of the teaching day.
 We are proud to offer a wide range of activities, taught by our current teachers.
 We are, also, always adding to and improving the choices of activities we offer our pupils.

 8. How does the School communicate with families?